jckbr/databaseproject/README.md

 as well as a GUI to display and modify, delete, or add entries.

 To run this database program, simply run the DatabaseUI.java file.
 This will output whether the connection to the database was successful, then displaying a GUI with entries and buttons.
+The file can be found in the folder:
+./appSrc/src

 The GUI will display the Games table by default.